About the accelerated master’s degree

 - Sustainability issue statement.
 In no more than 400 words, identify a specific issue or problem in the field of sustainability, and explain why it is important to address this issue or solve this problem.

 - Curriculum plan.
-This is an Excel file outlining applicant’s plan of study.
-This document can be obtained from your undergraduate advisor or graduate advisor in the School of Sustainability.
-Undergraduate advisor and graduate advisor must sign a completed curriculum plan prior to submission.
+The curriculum plan is an Excel document outlining the applicant’s plan of study.
+Both an undergraduate advisor and graduate advisor must sign a completed curriculum plan prior to submission.

 - Unofficial transcripts.
 Unofficial transcripts from all colleges and universities the applicant attended are required.
 The link to download an unofficial ASU transcript is on the My ASU page, under the My Classes box.